Jon Cryer

-Jonathan Niven Cryer (born April 16, 1965) is an American actor, writer, director and producer.
-Born into a show business family, he made his motion picture debut as a teenage photographer in the 1984 romantic comedy No Small Affair; his breakout role came in 1986, in the John Hughes-written film Pretty in Pink.
-In 1998, he wrote and produced the independent film Went to Coney Island on a Mission from God...
-Be Back by Five.
+Jonathan Niven Cryer (born April 16, 1965) is an American actor.
+Born into a show business family, he made his film debut with a lead role in No Small Affair (1984); his breakout role was as Duckie in the John Hughes-written film Pretty in Pink (1986).
+Cryer then had lead roles in the films Morgan Stewart's Coming Home (1987) and Hiding Out (1987), starring roles in Superman IV: The Quest for Peace (1987) and Hot Shots!
+(1991), and the lead role of Teddy Zakalokis on the CBS sitcom The Famous Teddy Z (1989–1990).

+In the late 1990s and 2000s, Cryer transitioned to television, with main roles as Bob on the Fox sitcom Partners (1995–1996), Sam Wagner on the Fox sitcom Getting Personal (1998), and Zack Mango on the ABC sitcom The Trouble with Normal (2000–2001).
+He also starred in the film Holy Man (1998), and wrote, produced, and starred in the independent film Went to Coney Island on a Mission from God...
+Be Back by Five (1998).

-Although he gained fame with his early film roles, it took several years to find success on television as none of his star vehicles, including The Famous Teddy Z, Partners, and The Trouble with Normal, lasted more than 22 episodes.
-In 2003, he was cast in a co-leading role as Alan Harper on the CBS sitcom Two and a Half Men, a major hit for twelve seasons for which he won two Primetime Emmy Awards (in 2009 and 2012).
+Cryer experienced a career resurgence when he was cast in a co-leading role as Alan Harper on the CBS sitcom Two and a Half Men (2003–2015), for which he won two Primetime Emmy Awards; Outstanding Supporting Actor in a Comedy Series in 2009 and Outstanding Lead Actor in a Comedy Series in 2012.
 He received a star on the Hollywood Walk of Fame for Television in 2011.

-Cryer's other film appearances include Superman IV: The Quest for Peace (1987), Hiding Out (1987), Hot Shots!
-(1991), Holy Man (1998), Tortured (2008), Shorts (2009), and Hit by Lightning (2014).
-He also has appeared in the recurring role of Lex Luthor in the CW series Supergirl, Arrow, and Batwoman.
-After appearing on the podcast Crime Writers On... it was announced that he would join the Undisclosed podcast for their second season.
+Cryer also starred in the fantasy film Shorts (2009).

+Post-Two and a Half Men, Cryer portrayed Lex Luthor on the CW television series Supergirl (2019–2021) and multiple other DC Comics-related shows.
+He had a lead role as Jim Kearney on the NBC sitcom Extended Family (2023–2024), and starred in the coming-of-age film Big Time Adolescence (2019).

 Early life

 Cryer was born in New York City.
-His mother, Gretchen Kiger, is a playwright, songwriter, actress and singer.
+His mother, Gretchen Cryer (née Kiger), is a playwright, songwriter, actress and singer.
 His father, Donald David Cryer, is an actor and singer who originally studied to be a minister.
-His paternal grandfather, the Rev. Donald W. Cryer, was a prominent Methodist minister.
+His paternal grandfather, the Rev. Donald Walter Cryer, was a prominent Methodist minister.
 He has two sisters, Robin and Shelly.

 When Cryer was twelve years old, he decided he wanted to become an actor.
 When his mother heard this, she thought he should have a backup plan, and joked, "Plumbing is a pretty good career."
 Cryer attended Stagedoor Manor Performing Arts Training Center for several summers as a teenager, and is a 1983 graduate of the Bronx High School of Science.
 He was classmates with screenwriter and film director Boaz Yakin.
 To his mother's "great disappointment," he skipped college and went to the Royal Academy of Dramatic Art in London, England, for a summer short course in Shakespeare.